-The most important piece of the puzzle, however, is you!
-That is why we are extending an invitation to our friends, old and new, to take advantage of free expo admission – a $149 value!
-Simply enter promo code SPECIAL when registering to claim your complimentary expo pass or a 20% discount on your conference pass to take advantage of the education tracks.
+More importantly, we would like to see you there too!
+That is why we are extending an invitation to our friends, old and new, to take advantage of free expo admission – a $179 value!
+Simply enter promo code SPECIALMAC770 when registering to claim your complimentary expo pass or a 20% discount on your conference pass to take advantage of the education tracks.

 For more than 30 years, MD&M West has been connecting industry-leading suppliers with the latest products and technology, helping bring products from concept to market.
 In addition to unparalleled networking opportunities and educational content, MD&M West is collocated with synergistic events like Plastec West, Design & Manufacturing Pacific, ATX West, Electronics West and WestPack, offering an unmatched interactive face-to-face environment to share ideas, challenges and solutions with like-minded peers.

-If you would like to schedule a specific meeting time in our booth, please contact your business development manager, or Joan Magrath, Vice President of Sales & Engineering, at email@example.com or (802) 375-0312.
+If you would like to schedule a specific meeting time in our booth, please contact your business development manager, or Jon Whitney, Director of Business Development at firstname.lastname@example.org or (802) 375-0714.

-On Wednesday, Oct.
-11, 2017, Mack was pleased to host Vermont Governor Phil Scott at the Company’s Headquarters in Arlington, Vt.
+On Wednesday, Sept.
+19, 2018, Mack was pleased to host U.S Rep. Peter Welch at the Company’s Headquarters in Arlington, Vt.

 Rep. Welch toured the plant and received a business update from Mack Vice President of Procurement Marc Colety and Headquarters Plant Manager Rich Hornby.
 During the visit, Colety highlighted Mack’s recent growth, the strength of the Company’s presence in the Green Mountain State and its global reach.
 The Congressman also received a first-hand look at the new work in the Company’s finishing area, observed operations in the molding and tool rooms, and was briefed on capital equipment investments that have been made in the metals and machining departments to support recent growth in business activity.